TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Group-based-access member

 1. Obtain space_id (required), title (required), content_format (required: 'markdown' or 'html'), content_snapshot (required), created_by_user_id (required), and parent_page_id (optional).
+2. Use get_user to retrieve the user record.
+Then use get_permissions to retrieve the user permission.
-2. Call manage_pages to create the primary page record.
+3. Call manage_pages to create the primary page record.
-3. Call manage_page_versions to save the initial content version (Version 1).
+4. Then call manage_page_versions to save the initial content version (Version 1).
-4. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**